davedev44/get-clean-data-proj/README.md

-# get-clean-data-proj
+# Course Project: Getting & Cleaning Data

+## Summary

-Course project for the "Getting and Cleaning Data" Coursera Data Science Module
+The materials herein are associated with the course project for the "Getting & Cleaning Data" course.